 TGV M: a look inside future inOui trains

-These double-decker trains, designed by Alstom, promise more space, greater natural light thanks to larger windows, and improved energy efficiency.
-From a technical standpoint, they are in line with the latest high-speed trains deployed in France.
+These double-decker trains, designed by Alstom, promise more space, more light thanks to enlarged windows, and improved energy efficiency.
+In technical terms, they are in line with the most recent high-speed trains deployed in France.

-Velvet emphasizes a point of differentiation that lies more in the onboard experience, with an interior design inspired by other sectors such as the hotel and airline industries, and a design that incorporated user feedback from the earliest stages of the project.
-It remains to be seen how these intentions will translate into reality once the trains are in service.
+Velvet's differentiating feature is its on-board experience, with a interior design inspired by other sectors such as the hotel and airline industries and a design that would have incorporated user feedback from the earliest phases of the project.
+It remains to be seen how these intentions will play out in practice once the trains are in service.

 Motrice Velvet © Tolt - HOURRAIL !

 This development also raises broader issues.
-Today, the rail model relies in part on a balance between profitable lines and less-traveled lines, with the former helping to finance the latter.
-This is the principle of revenue sharing that allows less popular routes to remain accessible, as Alain Krakovitch explained to us.
+Today, the railway model is partly based on a balance between profitable and less-frequented routes The former help finance the latter.
+This principle of equalization enables less popular services to remain accessible, as Alain Krakovitch explained to our microphone.

-This model relies largely on the incumbent operator.
-SNCF Voyageurs is currently the main contributor to the network’s financing, notably through the rail tolls it pays, but also more broadly through its role in maintaining the system’s economic balance.
+This model is largely based on the incumbent operator.
+Today, SNCF Voyageurs is the main contributor to the financing of the network, notably through the rail tolls it pays, but also more broadly through its participation in the economic equilibrium of the system.

-By focusing exclusively on the most in-demand (and most lucrative) routes, Velvet follows a coherent economic logic, but one that raises questions: what happens to this balance if competition concentrates on the most profitable segments?
-This is, in fact, a question raised by the opening of the market to competition in Europe over the past several years, with responses varying widely from country to country.
+By positioning itself exclusively on the most popular (and most lucrative) routes, Velvet is following a coherent economic logic, but one that begs the question: what happens to this balance if competition concentrates on the most profitable segments?
+This is a question that has been raised by the opening up of competition in Europe for several years now, with very different answers depending on the country.

 Article